Odeuropa/knowledge-graph/README.md

 Download latest version of GraphDB free by registering on the [product website](https://www.ontotext.com/products/graphdb/graphdb-free/).
 Place the obtained zip in the `graphdb` folder.
 We will use version 9.8.0.

+If you have the new Mac M1, run:

+    export DOCKER_DEFAULT_PLATFORM=linux/amd64

 Then, run:

     make free VERSION=9.8.0 -f graphdb/Makefile